 Other Trastevere Sights

 Other attractions in Trastevere include the church of Santa Cecilia in Trastevere, which contains some notable medieval as well as Baroque works of art and has a good underground crypt; the Museo di Roma in Trastevere, which houses interesting archives of Roman civic life from the 18th and 19th centuries; and, in Piazza Trilussa, the statue of Giuseppe Gioacchino Belli, a poet who penned his works in the Roman dialect and who is particularly loved in Trastevere.

-On Sundays, near the end of Viale Trastevere, antique and secondhand vendors set up stalls in Porta Portese, one of Europe's largest flea markets and among the best places to shop in Rome, especially if you don't mind haggling.
-Mercato di San Cosimato is a small, outdoor food market held on weekday mornings with several cafes and food shops nearby.
+On Sundays, near the end of Viale Trastevere, antique and secondhand vendors set up stalls in Porta Portese, one of Europe's largest flea markets.
+It's a good place to shop if you don't mind large crowds and doing some haggling.
+Mercato di San Cosimato, on the piazza of the same name, is a small, outdoor food market held on weekday and Saturday mornings.

-Trastevere is connected to the right bank of Rome and the Isola Tiberina (Tiber Island) via several bridges, some of which are from ancient times.
+Trastevere is connected to central Rome and the Isola Tiberina (Tiber Island) via several bridges, some of which are from ancient times.
 The neighborhood is also connected to public transportation via buses, tram lines (numbers 3 and 8), and the rail station Stazione Trastevere, where travelers can catch a train to Fiumicino Airport, Termini (Rome's central train station), and other points in the Lazio region, such as Civitavecchia and Lago di Bracciano.

 Editor's Note: This article has been edited and updated by Elizabeth Heath and Martha Bakerjian.